 The Doris Duke Conservation Scholars Program (DDCSP) at Cornell is an exciting opportunity for freshmen and sophomores with a demonstrated interest in environmental issues and diversity and inclusion to receive training, support, mentorship, and approximately $10,000 over two years for paid research experiences and internships.
 Students will also receive a $1,000 housing stipend each summer.
 Scholars will participate in an intensive conservation skills and leadership program; work with agency, faculty and graduate student mentors on paid group research projects and internships; attend a national meeting; and engage in mentoring and social networks.

 Cornell University is looking for 4 students to begin the DDCSP at Cornell in May 2017.
 Applications are now being accepted!
-Apply here by February 28, 2017 to be considered for the next cohort.
+Apply here.
+The deadline to apply has been extended until all four positions are filled!
 To be eligible for the program, students must be enrolled at Cornell.
 While preference will be given to qualified sophomore applicants, freshmen will also be considered for the program and are encouraged to apply.
 Non-traditional and transfer students that do not meet the traditional designation of “sophomore” may also be eligible and can contact the national program director at firstname.lastname@example.org to discuss their specific circumstances.

 If you are accepted into the program you will attend an expense-paid, week-long conservation leadership program in coordination with the U.S. Fish and Wildlife Service’s National Conservation Training Center in West Virginia in June and will work full-time for 8-9 weeks on field research projects with faculty and graduate student mentors at Cornell.
 During your second summer, you will complete paid internships with local, state, federal, or tribal agencies or NGOs.
 You will earn more than $5,000 each summer, receive a $1,000 housing stipend, and gain the valuable skills and experience that are necessary for a successful career in conservation.